-Minimum grade of “C” or higher in each of the OT Program prerequisite courses and minimum Science GPA of 3.000 in OT Program prerequisite courses (Anatomy & Physiology I & II, and Physics I)
+Achieve a minimum Science GPA of 3.000 in OT Program prerequisite courses Anatomy & Physiology I, Anatomy & Physiology II, and Physics I.

 The Sage Graduate School Occupational Therapy Program is registered with the NYS Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 4720 Montgomery Lane, Bethesda, MD 20824-1220, 301/652-2682.
 The most recent reaccreditation was granted in April 2007 for a ten-year period.
 Upon graduation students are eligible to sit for the national certification exam that is administered by the National Board for Certification in Occupational Therapy (NBCOT).
 In addition, most states require licensure in order to practice occupational therapy, however state licenses are usually based on the results of the national certification exam.
 A felony conviction may affect a student’s placement in fieldwork settings, or a graduate’s ability to sit for the certification exam or to attain state licensure.